BeameryEdge/.github/profile/README.md

  - [Building a Data Driven Organisation at Beamery Series](https://medium.com/hacking-talent/building-a-data-driven-organisation-at-beamery-c7d071b4b256)
  - [Hustlers, Hackers and the Data Gold Rush](https://medium.com/hacking-talent/hustlers-hackers-and-the-data-gold-rush-ab006e7ae976)

-Stay tuned for more updates here on our journey to talent AI nirvana.
+Stay tuned for more updates here on our journey to talent AI nirvana...